Salesforce Change Set Limitations

 This is a common scenario in healthcare where multiple hospitals use the same underlying Salesforce product but different production orgs.
 With this problem comes:

 It’s not easy to create significant change sets.
-You have to scroll through several pages if you have thousands of components, and you can’t add different types of components simultaneously.
-To make matters worse, if you mistakenly add some components and then need to remove them, you must do it one by one.
+You have to scroll through several pages if you have thousands of components, and you can’t add different types simultaneously.
+To make matters worse, if you mistakenly add and then need to remove them, you must do it one by one.
 As an alternative, many admins resort to browser extensions to resolve this issue, speeding things up.
 The problem with this, however, is that these extensions take control of your data/code, which might be a breach of your organization’s compliance.

 Drawbacks here include: